NavRamesh23/DATA543FinalProject/README.md

 Both models beat this by a significant margin, but results should be interpreted with this imbalance in mind.
 Future work could apply SMOTE or class weighting to get a fairer evaluation across all 4 tactic classes.

+---

+## Limitations & Challenges

+- Over a third of KEV entries could not be mapped to an ATT&CK tactic due to missing CWE data in NVD, which reduced the usable dataset size and may bias results toward vulnerability types that are better documented
+- The ARIMA confidence interval is wide because CISA occasionally adds large batches of CVEs at once, making exact monthly counts hard to predict precisely — the point estimate of ~19/month is reliable but the range is broad
+- The financial risk estimates are modeled rather than observed — real breach cost data tied to specific CVEs would produce more precise results than the IBM average baseline
+- The dataset only covers confirmed exploited vulnerabilities (KEVs), not the full CVE universe — this is a strength for signal quality but means the models may not generalize to unconfirmed or theoretical vulnerabilities